ranjanikrishnan/Cardinality-Kafka/README.md

         opt/kafka/bin/kafka-console-consumer.sh --from-beginning --bootstrap-server kafka:9092 --topic=users-unique-changelog
         ```

-6. Benchmark
-   - To be added

-7. Output to a new Kafka Topic instead of stdout
-    - Already done in step 5
 - Faust writes the output to a new topic
 - By default the changelog topic for a given Table has the format <app_id>-<table_name>-changelog

  - Alternatively some efficient cardinality algorithms can be used:
     - Hashset